 Read on: Germany

 Iceland is consistenly listed as one of the safest destinations for women traveling solo, as well as one of the safest countries in the world overall.
-Whether you want puffin sightings, incredible hiking, to see volcanoes up close and personal, or to walk on a glacier, Iceland is just the place!
+Whether you want puffin sightings, the Aurora Borealis, incredible hiking, to swim in the Blue Lagoon, to see volcanoes up close and personal, or to walk on a glacier, Iceland is just the place!

 Basing yourself in Reykjavik is a great option, or you can plan to drive around the country and stay at local places along the way.
 I stayed at Hotel Ranga, which has a wake-up service for the northern lights so you don’t miss them!
 Only have 3-4 days?
 Take on Reykjavik and the South Coast!

 Read on: Iceland

 Japan was my very first solo trip and my first trip across an ocean.
 Japan is so different from America, it was thrilling!
 I was so out of my element, but I didn’t feel the need to panic, be scared, or feel like I just couldn’t handle it.
 I had to do it.
 That trip taught me more about myself than any trip I had taken before or since.
 Japan is beautiful, iconic, diverse, and truly peaceful.